Kuzey-Kaan-Ozyigit/Lesson_Information_AI/README.md

 1. Install the required libraries.
 2. Ensure `student_scores.txt`, `pass_fail_labels.txt`, and `category_labels.txt` files are in the correct format.
 3. Run the `main.py` script to train the model.
+4. Run the `predict.py` script to test the model.

 ## Outputs
 - During training, error graphs (`Error 1` and `Error 2`) are plotted.